-Similarly, officials who perform judicial functions within administrative agencies may be completely immune even though they are not technically judges.221 According to the Supreme Court, prison officials on a prison disciplinary committee are not performing judicial functions.222 This means that they are not completely immune from liability for violating your rights.
+not just the individual's title.
+For example, many officials with state or federal legislative responsibilities will be completely immune from suit even if they are not named legislators.
+Similarly, officials who perform judicial functions within administrative agencies may be completely immune even though they are not technically judges.
+Note that according to the Supreme Court, prison officials on a prison disciplinary committee are not performing judicial functions.
+This means that they are not completely immune from liability for violating your rights and you may be able to sue them.

 Keep in mind that no official is absolutely immune from being sued for money damages for actions outside the scope of his official duties.
 As described above, you must look at the nature of the official's actions, not just his title, to determine whether his actions are covered by absolute immunity.
 For example, a prosecutor is absolutely immune from suit only for actions taken within "the scope of his prosecutorial duties."
 Therefore, he has absolute immunity for actions related to starting and presenting the government's case against you.
 He does not, however, have absolute immunity for investigative or other actions that did not relate to his role as prosecutor.
 In Buckley v.
 Fitzsimmons, the Supreme Court held that a prosecutor did not have absolute immunity for making allegedly false statements to the media about the defendant because giving statements to the press was outside his role as a prosecutor.
-Absolute immunity also does not cover a prosecutor's investigative actions to establish probable cause to arrest a defendant because this work could be done by police officers or detectives, so it does not relate to his role of preparing for trial.
+Absolute immunity also does not cover a prosecutor's investigative actions to establish probable cause to arrest a defendant.
+This work could be done by police officers or detectives, so it does not relate to his role of preparing for trial.
 On the other hand, interviewing witnesses and evaluating evidence to prepare for trial are within the prosecutor's role, so they are always covered by absolute immunity.

-Judges (including certain administrative judges)228 do not have absolute immunity from damages when they take actions that are not judicial in nature.229 They also do not have absolute immunity perform legislative functions"); Lake Country Estates v.
+See Supreme Court of Va. v.
+Consumers Union of the U.S., Inc., 446 U.S. 719, 734, 100 S. Ct.
+1967, 1976, 64 L. Ed.
+2d 641, 655 (1980) (holding that defendant judges were absolutely immune from suit challenging the state bar disciplinary rules at issue because they acted in a legislative capacity when they created those rules); see also Bogan v.
+Scott-Harris, 523 U.S. 44, 55, 118 S. Ct.
+966, 973, 140 L. Ed.
+2d 79, 89 (1998) (explaining that "[w]e have recognized that officials outside the legislative branch are entitled to legislative immunity when they perform legislative functions"); Lake Country Ests. v.
 Tahoe Reg'l Planning Agency, 440 U.S. 391, 405, 99 S. Ct.
 1171, 1179, 59 L. Ed.
 2d 401, 412-413 (1979) (holding that regional officials are entitled to absolute immunity where they were officially acting in a capacity comparable to that of state legislators); Baraka v.
 McGreevey, 481 F.3d 187, 195-197 (3d Cir.
 2007) (finding a governor and committee chair protected by legislative immunity for advocating and signing a law abolishing position of state poet laureate).

-221. See Butz v.
+See Butz v.
 Economou, 438 U.S. 478, 512-513, 98 S. Ct.
 2894, 2914, 57 L. Ed.
 2d 895, 920 (1978) (granting administrative judges of the Department of Agriculture absolute individual immunity for damages from wrongful initiation of administrative proceedings).

-222. See Cleavinger v.
+See Cleavinger v.
 Saxner, 474 U.S. 193, 206, 106 S. Ct.
 496, 503, 88 L. Ed.
 2d 507, 517-518 (1985) (declaring that prison officials on prison disciplinary committees have qualified immunity instead of absolute immunity).